Avisail Garcia

 Subscribe now to instantly reveal our take on this news.

-The Marlins placed Garcia (hamstring) on the 10-day injured list Wednesday, Jordan McPherson of the Miami Herald reports.
+The Marlins placed Garcia on the 10-day injured list Sunday with a left hamstring strain.

 ANALYSIS